Chuckatuck

 Wills’ Corner / Cherry Grove Road

-• Lawrence Home — The house was built in the 1780s, with good evidence that it was constructed in 1784 by John Godwin.
+Godwin - Lawrence - Barlow home (Cotton Plains) — The house was built in the 1780s, with good evidence that it was constructed in 1784 by John Godwin.
 The architectural style is a transition from Colonial to Federal.
-The house was owned through most of the 1800s by the Lawrence family, and the surrounding farm has been known as “Cotton Plains” at least since their time here.
+The Lawrence family owned the house for most of the 1800s, and the surrounding farm has been known as “Cotton Plains” since their time there.
 Joseph and Shelley Barlow started the reconstruction of the house in 1996 and moved in 2000.

 The main hall would have served many purposes in the 1800s.
 This 30-foot-long passage, with the large front and back doors open for ventilation, would have served as a work area in the summertime.
-The front and rear doors with glass transoms above are original to the house.
+The front and rear doors, featuring glass transoms above, are original to the house.
 The double doors are typical of this period.
-Since final arrangements for loved ones were handled by families at home, it’s thought that the wide passage was to allow the moving of coffins in and out of the house.
+Since final arrangements for loved ones were typically handled by families at home, it’s thought that the wide passage was intended to facilitate the movement of coffins in and out of the house.

 • Virginia G. Galt